GIC–Mixon Motorsports: Cup program

 In 2004, Mixon was ready to try again.
-Geoffrey Bodine attempted the No. 93 in the last 3 races of the 2004 season.
+Geoff Bodine attempted the No. 93 in the last 3 races of the 2004 season.
 However, he had the same result as with Harmon.
 The team made none of those races.

 In 2005, the team used Bodine to get into the Budweiser Shootout, an all-star race for pole winners.
 Bodine was locked in and guaranteed in the show.
 However, the race did not go well.
 Bodine immediately lost the lead draft and finished last in the event.

 That would be the only race the Cup team would ever make.
-Since Mixon and GIC never made the show, they are not considered to be Cup owners.
+Since the Budweiser Shootout was an exhibition race, Mixon and GIC are not considered to be Cup owners.
 With the Busch team falling apart, by 2006, it appears the Shootout would be the only time the car would be on the track.